Mitsuoka Viewt: First generation (K11; 1993–2003)

-K12 Viewt (2005–2010)
+Second generation (K12; 2005–2010)

 When the March was updated (becoming the K12) Mitsuoka produced a new Viewt, which first appeared in September 2005.
 The changes in the style of the March are evident to some extent in the new Viewt: for example, the shape of the rear door has changed and the cabin appears rounder.
 However, Mitsuoka have persisted with their Jaguar-style front and rear.
 New safety rules introduced for 2009 meant that Viewts could not be based on cars built after 1 January 2009; Mitsuoka kept converting 2008s and briefly halted production.
 The only three-door version is the 12SR, which was created by converting used March 12SRs and sold through Mitsuoka's certified used car program.
-Mitsuoka also built the Mitsuoka Cute from March 2009 until 2013, a similar conversion based on the regular March hatchback.
+Mitsuoka also built the Mitsuoka Cute (光岡・キュート, Mitsuoka kyūto) from March 2009 until 2013, a similar conversion based on the regular March hatchback.
 Buyers could choose to base the Cute on any certified, used K12 March, with prices depending on age and mileage.

 In October 2009 production resumed; to meet the revised safety legislation the rear end received enclosed taillights while the bumper overriders were deleted.
 The revised version was first shown at the 2009 Tokyo Motor Show.
 Production of new, K12-based Viewts ended sometime in the latter half of 2010, but Mitsuoka kept converting used cars until 2013 at least.

 Like the March, the new Viewt is available with 1.2-, 1.4- and 1.5-litre engines, with automatic or manual transmissions.
 The interior resembles the March's; leather seats are optionally available.
 The 12SR version uses some of the March 12SR's interior decoration, such as carbon fibre inserts on the dashboard.